dchenmei/asmt-backup/331/Compiler/README.txt

 * No actual quadruple class is created, as there is no need.
 A list of string is assumed to be a quadruple, each storing up to four things
 * Some things are different than the example of Quadruples in Java.
 Instead of using a vector, a normal list will suffice and does the same thing.
 Also for the print, the a string is built first which is a little less complicated.
 * Counting from 1 is a little uneasy for quadruple
+* Decide to make the address of local memory negative for easier distinguishing
+* These auxiliary functions / helpers have to be inside semantic action because they have states, not stateless, maybe only for some

 Changelog
 -----------------------